aguai/charnet/README.md

-# charnet - Characters network.
+# charnet - characters network

+This project perform complex network studies using characters's encounters as links of some books.

 ## Directories content